joengelh/binance-fibonaccibot/README.md

 ## Introduction
-Just a fun exercise to see if fibonacci retracement levels and linear regression predicts the value of cryptocurrencies to one antoher.
+Just a fun exercise to see if fibonacci retracement levels and simple correlation can predict the value of cryptocurrencies to one antoher.
 Have fun =)

 ## Architecture